-This investigation was carried out at Post-harvest laboratory of the Department of Vegetable Science, CCS Haryana Agricultural University, Hisar (29°09'N and 75°43'E, elevation 215 m) during the rabi season of 2019-20.
+This investigation was carried out at Post-harvest laboratory of the Department of Vegetable Science, CCS Haryana Agricultural University, Hisar (29°09'N and 75°43'E, elevation 215 m) during the rabi season (Oct.-Nov.) of 2019-20.
 The soil of the experimental site was sandy loam with approximately 0.48 organic carbon and pH 7.6.
-The treatments comprised of three potato cultivars viz., Kufri Pukhraj, Kufri Gaurav and AICRP-P-39 and four doses of nitrogen (0, 80, 160 and 240 kg ha-1).
+The treatments comprised of three potato cultivars viz., Kufri Pukhraj, Kufri Gaurav and AICRP-P-39 and doses of nitrogen (control, 80, 160 and 240 kg ha-1).
 The experiment was laid out in a completely randomized design (factorial) with three replications.
 The crop was planted on 23rd October, 2019.
 All the recommended package of practices was followed uniformly as per the crop requirements with irrigation.
-Nitrogen was applied in the form of urea fertilizer at 35 DAP.
+Nitrogen was applied in the form of urea fertilizer at 35 days after planting (DAP).
 Potato tubers were harvested manually on 21 Feb, 2020.
-Thereafter, on 5 Mar, 2019, three kg of healthy clean tubers were placed in the post-harvest laboratory from each treatment for three months.
+Thereafter, on 5 Mar, 2019, three kg of healthy clean tubers were stored at normal room temperature with enough ventilation in the post-harvest laboratory for three months.
 Different parameters were recorded during the storage period such as physiological loss in weight (%), decay loss (%) and sprouting (%).
-The physiological loss in weight of tubers was calculated every 15 days for three months by weighing five randomly marked tubers from each replication.
-The data was recorded after every 15 days on percent loss due to decay in tubers and percent sprouting was calculated from tubers having sprouts more than 2 mm.
+The parameters viz., physiological loss in weight (%), decay loss (%) and sprouting (%) in tubers (>2 mm sprouts) was calculated every 15 days for three months by weighing five randomly marked tubers from each replication.
 Statistical analysis of experimental data was conducted using the OPSTAT software package.